lsst-dm/dmtn-249/index.rst

 - there is no database transaction over the Datastore write, keeping transactions small and reducing contention for database connections;

-- for a client/server butler, there is little alternation between object-store and http operations, reducing latency (assuming the data ID has indeed been obtained in advance) and increasing the possibility that the client Datastore can just be a regular ``FileDatastore``.
+- for a client/server butler, there is little alternation between object-store and http operations, as we bundle more operations into fewer server calls.
+  This reduces latency (assuming the data ID has indeed been obtained in advance) and increases the possibility that the client Datastore can just be a regular ``FileDatastore``.
   Any database transactions needed can also happen entirely in a single server operation.

 .. note::